openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <p>SubnetID is the subnet ID of an existing subnet where the nodes in the nodepool will be created.
 This can be a
-different subnet than the one listed in the HostedCluster, hcluster.Spec.Platform.Azure.SubnetID, but must exist in the same hcluster.Spec.Platform.Azure.VnetID and must exist under the same subscription ID, hcluster.Spec.Platform.Azure.SubscriptionID.</p>
+different subnet than the one listed in the HostedCluster, HostedCluster.Spec.Platform.Azure.SubnetID, but must exist in the same HostedCluster.Spec.Platform.Azure.VnetID and must exist under the same subscription ID, HostedCluster.Spec.Platform.Azure.SubscriptionID.</p>
 </td>
 </tr>
 <tr>